Enabling Multi-Source Neural Machine Translation By Concatenating Source Sentences In Multiple Languages: Conclusion and Future Work

-In this paper, we have proposed and evaluated a simple approach for ``Multi-Source Neural Machine Translation" without modifying the NMT system architecture in a resource poor as well as a resource rich setting using the ILCI, IWSLT and UN corpora.
-We have compared our approach with two other previously proposed approaches and showed that it is highly effective, domain and language independent and the gains are significant.
-We furthermore observed, by visualizing attention, that NMT focuses on some languages by practically ignoring others indicating that language relatedness is one of the aspects that should be considered in a multilingual MT scenario.
-In the future we plan on conducting a full scale investigation of the language relatedness phenomenon by considering even more languages in resource rich as well as resource poor scenarios.
+In this paper, we have explored a simple approach for ``Multi-Source Neural Machine Translation" that can used with any NMT system seen as a black-box.
+We have evaluated it in a resource poor as well as a resource rich setting using the ILCI, IWSLT and UN corpora.
+We have compared our approach with two other previously proposed approaches and showed that it gives competitive results with other state of the art methods while using less than half the number of parameters (for 2 source models).
+It is domain and language independent and the gains are significant.
+We also observed, by visualizing attention, that NMT is able to identify sentence boundaries without sentence delimiters and focuses on some languages by practically ignoring others indicating that language relatedness is one of the aspects that should be considered in a multilingual MT scenario.
+Although we have not explored other multi-source NLP tasks in this paper, we believe that our method and findings will be applicable to them.\\ In the future we plan on exploring the language relatedness phenomenon by considering even more languages.
+We also plan on investigating the extraction of multilingual dictionaries by analyzing the attention links and on how we can obtain a single NMT model that can translate up to N source languages and thereby function in a situation where some source sentences in certain languages are missing.